ctoruno/LAC-Reports/Outputs/Panama/Method/Panama_method.md

                                         </div>
                                         <p class="mb-0 c-purple"><b>INTERVIEWING AND QUALITY CONTROL</b></p>
                                         <p class="mb-4">
                                             In total, 68 interviewers worked on this project, including 59 female interviewers.
-Enumerators worked in 17 groups of four with a total of 17 supvisors overseeing the project.
+Enumerators worked in 17 groups of four interviewers with one supervisor each.
 Interviews were conducted in Spanish.
                                             <br><br>
                                             The supervisory team directly oversaw 36% of all interviews in the field.
-During data processing, 41% of all interviews were selected for audio review by the central office.
-Additional quality control measures included geo-fencing, telephone back-checks, and checks for abnormal interview length.
-Interviews averaged 46 minutes in length and ranged from 35 to 99 minutes.
+During data processing, 829 interviews (approximately 41% of the sample) were selected for audio review by the central office.
+Additional quality control measures included geo-fencing, audio quality checks, and checks for abnormal interview length.
+Interviews averaged 46 minutes in length and ranged from 35 to 61 minutes.
                                         </p>

                                         <p class="mb-0 c-purple"><b>DATA REVIEW AND JUSTIFICATION</b></p>